 Redundant Cloud VPN tunnels

 Cloud Router gets upgraded periodically, which takes under 60 seconds.
 Cloud Router is not available during the upgrade.
 The BGP hold timer determines how long learned routes are preserved when the peered BGP router is unavailable.
-BGP hold timer is negotiated to be the lower of the two values from both sides.
+The BGP hold timer is negotiated to be the lower of the two values from both sides.
 Cloud Router uses a value of 60 seconds for the BGP hold timer.
 We recommend that you set your peer BGP hold timer to 60 seconds or greater (the default value is 3 minutes).
-Then both routers will preserve their routes during these upgrades and traffic continues to flow.
+As a result, both routers preserve their routes during these upgrades and traffic continues to flow.

 |Dedicated Interconnect||Static||Not supported|

-|Dedicated Interconnect||Dynamic||Creating VLAN Attachments|
+|Dedicated Interconnect||Dynamic||Creating VLAN attachments|